seancorfield/seancorfield.github.io/content/md/posts/2022/12/07/deps-edn-monorepo-10.md

 We were able to continue our deployment with only about a 30 minute delay!

-> Note: we've since switched from the Cogniect AWS API to [Michael Glasemann's awyeah-api](https://github.com/grzm/awyeah-api) which doen't depend on the Jetty 9 HTTP client and is therefore compatible with our Jetty 11 codebase (so we deleted that `web-server-9` component).
+> Note: we've since switched from the Cognitect AWS API to [Michael Glasemann's awyeah-api](https://github.com/grzm/awyeah-api) which doesn't depend on the Jetty 9 HTTP client and is therefore compatible with our Jetty 11 codebase (so we deleted that `web-server-9` component).

 ### Polylith to the Rescue, Part 2